Security & Trust

 Policy-gated authentication.

-One login journey, tenant-configured: password or magic link, zero-knowledge password protocol, MFA (TOTP or passkey), terms acknowledgment, profile completion, external OIDC SSO.
+One login journey, tenant-configured: password — optionally a zero-knowledge mode that keeps the raw password in the browser — magic link, MFA (TOTP or passkey), terms acknowledgment, profile completion, external OIDC SSO.
 MFA can be required, admin-only, or off per tenant policy.
 Grace periods for staged rollout.

 One auth surface to audit.